South Coast Travel Guide website was officially launched on November 1st 2017

 It was essential to include ALL key tourism activities and tourism service providers as well as ALL mainstream accommodation providers and ALL eating options throughout the shire giving visitors the best information possible in order to plan and enjoy their holiday.

-The website is the initiative of resident and publisher Lei Parker, a long time resident of Tuross Head and the editor and publisher of the Eurobodalla free on-line newspaper, The Beagle.
+The website is my initiative as a long time resident of Tuross Head and the editor and publisher of the Eurobodalla free on-line newspaper, The Beagle.

 "Searching required you to bounce in and out of several websites such as VisitNSW, Trip Advisor, Facebook, and Eurobodalla Tourism and it soon became obvious that these sites were incomplete in their listings or out of date.
 I appreciate the contributions made by those sites to the promotion of local tourism and feel that the South Coast Travel Guide is not an alternate but an adjunct information source.

 "Researching a holiday should be fun and all the necessary information and options should be available to help plan the best holiday possible.

 “The South Coast Travel Guide website was created to provide a one-stop shop for all of the essential visitor information while also proactively supporting our local tourism economy.